-Natural language is most often used in voice search, so it’s important to use it throughout your website content, too.
+Natural language is most often used in voice search, so it’s essential to use it throughout your website content, too.
 That doesn’t mean you should use it at the expense of proper grammar, though because you should be writing for your users first, and the search engines second.
-Users who find websites with poor grammar or content that just doesn’t make sense won’t be happy with what they find… and when they’re not happy, Google isn’t either.
+Users who find websites with poor grammar or content that doesn’t make sense won’t be happy with what they find and when they’re not happy, Google isn’t either.

 If you’re struggling to find ways to work natural language into your content, create as much as you can in a conversational tone, with words and phrases that voice searchers are likely to use.
 One way to do this is to add a Q&A page to your website.
 Remember, Google isn’t the only one you need to think about – Bing (Cortana) and Apple (Siri) are also platforms people use for voice search.

 The foundation of SEO is still essential because voice search optimization isn’t the only thing you should focus on.
 Make sure you’re again taking the time to follow other basic guidelines, such as creating and submitting your sitemap, using clean HTML code, optimizing images for fast load times, and using microdata to help the search engines learn what your content means.
 Ignoring all the other aspects of SEO won’t help you get a better ranking at all, let alone for voice searches.